eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/know_your_run_environment.md

 ---
 title: Know your run environment
-weight: 3
+weight: 2

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

 ## Know your run environment
+Trace is the process of capturing data that shows how the components in a design are operating, executing, or performing.
+What kind of trace is possible is dependent on the target you are using.

-Depending on the capabilities of the target, Arm-based systems can potential get trace data using two different trace modes: Self-hosted trace or external trace.
+For example, depending on the capabilities of the target, Arm-based systems can potential get trace data using two different trace modes: Self-hosted trace or external trace.

 Self-hosted trace happens when the agent controlling the trace collection is part of the same software stack as the software being traced.